* H2 profit jumps 45 pct to $5.99 bln, beating forecasts

 * Exceeds forecasts on capex, net debt cuts

-MELBOURNE, Feb 13 (Reuters) - Global miner Rio Tinto surprised investors with a 15 percent dividend hike after reporting a huge jump in second-half profit on Thursday, which could put it in position to fund a big capital return sooner than expected.
+MELBOURNE, Feb 13 (Reuters) - Global miner Rio Tinto surprised investors with a 15 percent dividend hike after reporting a huge jump in second-half profit on Thursday, putting it in a strong position for a big capital return in 2015.

-Rio's result will set the pace for other mega miners, who have shelved projects, axed costs, sold assets and cut debt over the past 18 months to satisfy shareholders wanting bigger spoils from the mining boom.
+Rio's result will set the pace for other mega miners, who have shelved projects, axed costs, sold assets and cut debt over the past 18 months to satisfy shareholders wanting a bigger share of spoils from the mining boom.

-Rio Tinto met or exceeded all the targets set out by Walsh for 2013, cutting capital spending by 26 percent to $12.9 bln, cutting costs by $2.3 billion and paring net debt to $18.1 billion, down 18 percent from June.
+Rio Tinto met or exceeded all the targets set out by Chief Executive Sam Walsh for 2013, cutting capital spending by 26 percent to $12.9 bln, cutting costs by $2.3 billion and paring net debt to $18.1 billion, down 18 percent from June.

-That helped boost cash flows by 22 percent to $20.1 billion for the full year.
+That helped boost cash flows by 22 percent to $20.1 billion for the full year and allowed it to raise its annual dividend by 15 percent.

 Analysts had expected an annual dividend of $1.81 compared with the $1.92 that Rio declared.